 28. The Abbey of St. Gall

-The monastery’s structures are magnificent, dating from the eighth century.
+The monastery’s structures, dating from the eighth century, are magnificent.
 It’s a fantastic location for skiing in the winter and hiking in the summer.

 The Abbey of St. Gall is a must-see for history lovers and anyone interested in Swiss culture.
 It’s a beautiful location with a rich history and well worth a visit.